hdShang/arxiv-daily/docs/cs-CV/2025-06-27/papers/250702941v1-gametilenet-a-semantic-dataset-for-low-resolution-game-art-in-proced.md

 ---
 layout: default
-title: GameTileNet: A Semantic Dataset for Low-Resolution Game Art in Procedural Content Generation
+title: "GameTileNet: A Semantic Dataset for Low-Resolution Game Art in Procedural Content Generation"
 ---

 # GameTileNet: A Semantic Dataset for Low-Resolution Game Art in Procedural Content Generation